 - Broadside (The two vertical arrays out of phase) towards LU/PY and UA

 Unfortunately, one of the stack matches was wired wrong and we transmitted the first day on 40m always broadside.
-The deep null in the antenna pattern towards EU/NA resulted in very little QSOs.
-Fortunately we found the problem the second day so that we could at least recover a bit.
+The deep null in the antenna pattern towards EU/NA resulted in very few QSOs.
+Fortunately, we found the problem the second day so that we could at least recover a bit.

-The only Yagi we had was a A4S connected to the 10m station.
+The only Yagi we had was an A4S connected to the 10m station.
 Within the same beam direction, the verticals were always louder than the Yagi.
-However the Yagi became useful in working multipliers which were off the main beam directions of the vertical array.
+However, the Yagi became useful in working multipliers that were off the main beam directions of the vertical array.

 On 80m we set up a classical 4 Square with two elevated radials for each vertical.
-The antennas were standard aluminium tubes sold be DX Engineering.
-The 20m tall verticals were phased with a Comtek Coupler enforcing the right current at the feedpoint with a Quaterwave 75 Ohm Transformation line.
+The antennas were standard aluminum tubes sold by DX Engineering.
+The 20m tall verticals were phased with a Comtek Coupler enforcing the right currently at the feed point with a Quaterwave 75 Ohm Transformation line.

-160m had another 20m tall aluminium vertical with an L-extension making the antenna resonant on 160m.
+160m had another 20m tall aluminum vertical with an L-extension making the antenna resonant on 160m.
 Two elevated radials were added.

-All antennas performed amazingly good.
-Especially the front/back and front/side of the 80m 4-Square was very impressive.
+All antennas performed amazingly well.
+Especially the front/back and front/side of the 80m 4-Square were very impressive.

-Unfortunately, both – our beverage towards EU and the K9AY loop didn’t work.
+Unfortunately, both, our beverage towards EU and the K9AY loop didn’t work.
 While having some kind of ground loop noises on the Beverage (unfortunately we couldn’t find the root of the problem in time) the K9AY worked equally in all directions.
 I’m personally somehow fed up with this antenna now.
-I´ve already tried severals in different parts of the world with kits of different manufactures and non of them worked properly.
+I´ve already tried several in different parts of the world with kits of different manufacturers and non of them worked properly.

 The Shack & Infrastructure

-The whole operation was splitted into four temporary housings of different sizes.
-Two were used as shacks, one for sleeping and one as bathroom and kitchen.
-All of them had were airconditioned which is in Qatar a necessity rather than luxury.
+The whole operation was split into four temporary housings of different sizes.
+Two were used as shacks, one for sleeping and one for bathroom and kitchen.
+All of them had were airconditioned which is in Qatar a necessity rather than a luxury.
 Within the Shacks we used almost on all bands the same setup: